eswork54/CuteAimi_Bot/README.md

     What should I eat for dinner tonight?

-    Let this robot tell you!
+    Let this bot tell you!
 ## Commands Showcase
 ### /eat
     return random food